 Sustainable choices with lunch benefit

 We want to encourage those who enjoy the benefits of Edenred to live well and sustainably.
 If all half a million users of our benefits would think about the environment in their daily choices, we could together do a huge amount of sustainable actions around Finland.
-So take both your well-being and the well-being of the environment into account when enjoying your lunch - sustainability has never tasted so delicious!
+So take both your well-being and the well-being of the environment into account when enjoying your lunch.

 Three easy everyday actions - enjoy a sustainable lunch with your lunch benefit